Mallory24/cae_modeling/README.md

+# Causal Action--Effect Modeling
 The official project repository for the IJCNLP-AACL 2023 paper: Implicit Affordance Acquisition via Causal Action–Effect Modeling in the Video Domain.\
-NOTE: the code has not be tested.
+**NOTE**: the code has not be tested.

-We built upon the HERO architecture and proposed two pre-training tasks for implicit affordance learning from the video domain: \
+We built upon the HERO architecture and proposed two pre-training tasks for implicit affordance learning from the video domain. \
-Most codes are copied/modified from [HERO's repository](https://github.com/linjieli222/HERO) \
+Most codes are copied/modified from [HERO's repository](https://github.com/linjieli222/HERO). \
-The visual frame feature extraction (SlowFast + ResNet-152) closely follows their recipe, which is available at [CAE_Video_Feature_Extractor](https://github.com/Mallory24/cae_video_feature_extractor)
+The visual frame feature extraction (SlowFast + ResNet-152) closely follows their recipe, which is available at [CAE_Video_Feature_Extractor](https://github.com/Mallory24/cae_video_feature_extractor).

 <p align="left">
     <img src="figures/teaser.png"/>
 </p>

-If you find this dataset helpful, please cite:
+If you find this repository helpful, please cite:
 ```BibTeX
 @article{yang2023affordance,
   title={Implicit Affordance Acquisition via Causal Action–Effect Modeling in the Video Domain},